Asian shares slip, bitcoin tumbles as inflation worries linger

 Also weighing on digital coins was a new Chinese ban on financial institutions providing services related to cryptocurrency transactions.

-Wall Street stocks slid late in the session to end lower on Tuesday, unable to sustain gains made after bumper earnings from Walmart (WMT.N) and Home Depot (HD.N).
+Wall Street stocks slid late in the session to end lower on Tuesday, unable to sustain gains made after bumper earnings from Walmart and Home Depot.

 “Now that investors are pre-occupied with inflation, they are probably reluctant to make big decisions until they see a clearer picture,” said Hirokazu Kabeya, chief global strategist at Daiwa Securities.